XTAR D36 5800 Flashlight Review

 With the included battery, must also be built-in charging.
 XTAR includes a wall wart charger, which outputs 12V at 2A.
 The barrel plug is just a common 12V barrel plug.

 I jumped through some connection hoops to log a charge cycle.
 I won’t claim this cycle is indicative of charging in a perfect scenario, but we can at least be given some idea that the charge current is around 1.3A, up to 1.5A, and that’s at 12V.
 So 1.5A is around 18W, a non-trivial rate.
 This also shows that the capacity is around 3400mAh, too.

 There are two buttons on the D36 5800.
 They’re under an OLED screen.
 The buttons are very proud, very round, and quite clicky.
 There’s also nothing else on the light like them, so it’ll be impossible to mistake them for any other part of the light.

 Here’s just a brief rundown of what the display does.
-The light has two images of output – when both emitters are on, both are show on the display.
+The light has two images of output – when both emitters are on, both are shown on the display.
 When one or the other is on, one or the other is shown on the display.
-It’s useful to memorize which is which, but the the icons are also specific.
+It’s useful to memorize which is which, but the icons are also specific.
 The flood beam has a “crown” shape (flared outward) and the spot has a more “straight upward” icon.

 Each mode also displays the remaining runtime.

 We’ll call the rightmost button the “Power” button, and the left-most button the “Mode” button.
 They aren’t labeled otherwise.

 |On||Click PB||Emitter option advance (Flood, Spot, Flood + Spot, Off)|

 |Off||Click Mode Button (MB)||Lock and battery capacity display|

 |On||Click MB||Mode advance (HML direction)|